rafaeljusto/shelter/README.md

 go get -u <package_name>
 ```

-All system objects are persisted using a MongoDB database.
+The objects are persisted using a MongoDB database.
 To install it check the webpage http://www.mongodb.org/